Stroku Documentation

 - Include device information and steps to reproduce

-- Or email us directly: gabrielsmith1874@gmail.com
+- Or email me directly: gabrielsmith1874@gmail.com